Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Vision-Language Model Safety

 \subsubsection{Black-box Attacks}

 In contrast, black-box attacks do not require access to the target model's internal parameters and typically rely on \textbf{transfer-based} or \textbf{generator-based} methods.

 \textbf{Transfer-based Attacks} exploit the widespread use of frozen CLIP vision encoders in many VLMs. \textbf{AttackBard} \cite{dong2023robust} demonstrates that adversarial images generated from surrogate models can successfully mislead Google's Bard, despite its defense mechanisms.
 Similarly, \textbf{AttackVLM} \cite{zhao2024evaluating} crafts targeted adversarial images for models like CLIP \cite{radford2021learning} and BLIP \cite{BLIP-2}, successfully transferring these adversarial inputs to other VLMs.
-It also shows that black-box queries further improved the success rate of generating targeted responses, illustrating the potency of cross-model transferability.
+It also shows that black-box queries further improved the success rate of generating targeted responses, illustrating the potency of cross-model transferability. \textbf{DynVLA}~\cite{gu2025improving} proposes a transfer-based black-box attack that perturbs the vision-language alignment mechanism within the vision-language connector.
+By injecting Gaussian-kernel-based attention shifts during optimization, it improves the transferability of adversarial examples across diverse VLMs, outperforming traditional input-level augmentation methods.

 \textbf{Generator-based Attacks} leverage generative models to create adversarial examples with improved transferability. \textbf{AdvDiffVLM} \cite{guo2024efficiently} uses diffusion models to generate natural, targeted adversarial images with enhanced transferability.
 By combining adaptive ensemble gradient estimation and GradCAM-guided masking, it improves the semantic embedding of adversarial examples and spreads the targeted semantics more effectively across the image, leading to more robust attacks. \textbf{AnyAttack} \cite{zhang2024anyattack} presents a self-supervised framework for generating targeted adversarial images without label supervision.
-By utilizing contrastive loss, it efficiently creates adversarial examples that mislead models across diverse tasks.
+By utilizing contrastive loss, it efficiently creates adversarial examples that mislead models across diverse tasks. \textbf{CAVALRY-V}~\cite{zhang2025cavalry} proposes a dual-objective generator framework for black-box attacks on video VLMs, achieving strong cross-model transferability and temporal coherence through large-scale pretraining and fine-tuning.